Athomeatfenway

 Gammons book a must-read

-Do you remember when you first realized that the Size-XXL Dominican Gentleman with the large bat, big smile and the mystical hitting power was a Red Sox ?
+Do you remember when you first realized that the Size-XXL Dominican Gentleman with the big smile was a Red Sox ?

-Felt pretty good, didn’t it ?
+Felt pretty good, didn’t it, Red Sox Fans ?

-Sox fans (of a certain vintage) got a similar high 33 years ago after looking in the sports section and seeing TWO Red Sox players, both of whom were unkown, right smack in the Baseball’s Top 10 Al Hitters !
+Sox fans of a certain vintage got a similar high 33 years ago after looking in the sports section and seeing TWO Red Sox players, unknown, right smack in Baseball’s Top 10 Al Hitter list !
 Jeesus !
-What’s going on here, we all thought.
-It soon came to pass that Jim Rice and Fred Lynn were young blue chippers sent by the Baseball Gods, actually by Dick O’Connell, to join Yaz, Rico, Spaceman, and the best Red Sox pitcher ever – Luis Tiant.
+What’s going on here, we thought.

 Euphoria set in.
 The Sox were LOADED and could win several pennants !

 If you can relate, or if you just want to dig a little into an intriguing baseball book, Peter Gammons’ Beyond the Sixth Game is for you.
-Gammons has well captured the Red Sox of 1975 to 1983, a team history backed up to the late Sixties for perspective.
+Gammons has captured the Red Sox of 1975 to 1983, a team history backed up to the late Sixties for perspective.

-· On the collapse of 1978 — Rick Burleson said, “the abuse we have taken and the abuse we must be prepared to take for the entire winter, we richly deserve.”
+The Rooster, Rick Burleson, commenting on the Sox collapse of 1978, “….the abuse we must be prepared to take for the entire winter, we richly deserve.”.

 There are funny & touching details on Yaz through the various stages of his career, and much on how he handled his farewell weekend.
 For anyone who was at Fenway on Oct.
 1 or 2, 1983, this book is meant for you to read.

+Gammons measures the Sox over 9 seasons.
+The Sox rose.
+They promised a dynasty.
+They failed to adjust to changing times.
+They won a pennant, nearly won one more, then slid into mediocrity & their first losing record in 17 years.
 They enjoyed an historic influx of young talent and then released, traded away and otherwise squandered the talent, as the front office lost their way in an ownership battle.

-The Yawkey’s must take the brunt of the criticism for mismanaging the Sox.
+The Yawkeys take the brunt of the criticism for mismanaging the Sox.

 In 1965, Tom Yawkey replace old drinking pal Pinky Higgins with Dick O’Connell as G.M.
+Dick O’Connell designed the regeneration of the Sox from ’67 to ’75.

-And when Jean Yawkey and the Sullivan/LeRoux team fired O’Connell in 1977, a costly series of decisions – stupid, stupid decisions — ensued, resulting in the departure of Fisk, Lynn, Lee, Carbo, and Tiant.
+And when Jean Yawkey and the Sullivan/LeRoux team fired O’Connell in 1977, a costly series of stupid decisions ensued, resulting in the departure of Fisk, Lynn, Lee, Carbo, and Tiant.

 Dick O'Connell earned respect & grattitude.